ray-project/ray/doc/source/walkthrough.rst

     Set Java system property: ``-Dray.resources=CPU:8,GPU:4,Custom:2``.

 Ray also allows specifying a task's resources requirements (e.g., CPU, GPU, and custom resources).
-The task will only run on a machine if there are enough CPU and GPU (and other custom) resources available to execute the task.
+The task will only run on a machine if there are enough resources available to execute the task.

 .. tabs::